 Ideally, your home's humidity level should be kept between 45 and 50 percent.
 This eliminates microbes and keeps your home's contents, especially those made of wood, free from moisture damage.
 It's actually a fine-tuned balancing act.
 Too high of humidity invites bacteria, mildew, microbes, and fungi to grow and live, causing health issues.
 Too low of humidity, resulting in lower moisture, causes dry skin and throats, as well as causing warped wood items like furniture and your home's woodwork.
 Fighting this, whole house dehumidifiers work to lower humidity where air conditioners can't, sensing exactly how much moisture to remove to provide the most comfort in your home.

-Some of the main reasons to install a whole house dehumidifier in your home are a healthy indoor air quality (IAQ), protection of your home's contents, energy savings, and optimum home comfort.
+Some of the main reasons to install whole-house dehumidifiers revolve around healthy indoor air quality (IAQ), protection of your home's contents, energy savings, and optimum home comfort.

 Healthy indoor air quality.
-A whole house dehumidifier can control your home's humidity within 1 percent of the recommended level.
+A whole-house dehumidifier can control your home's humidity within one percent of the recommended level.
 This can contribute to improved indoor air quality and better health for you and your family.
 With higher humidity levels, the microbes and their friends that tend to grow in your home can cause serious health issues and chronic illnesses.
 Eliminating the moisture eliminates the health risks.

 Protection of your home's contents.
 Health risks aside, the mold and microbes you'll find with higher humidity levels can also damage your home's contents.
 Mold is insidious and can get into crevices everywhere.
 Your furniture, appliances, electronics, walls/floors/ceilings, and HVAC system can all harbor mold.
 Depending on the materials, sometimes the mold can't be removed and the damage is permanent, resulting in a necessary full replacement.

-AiRCO has been successfully installing whole house dehumidifiers in the area for over 30 years.
+AiRCO Mechanical has been successfully installing whole-house dehumidifiers in the area for over 30 years.
 Our professional technicians have seen the beneficial results in our customers' homes and can tell you about them.
-Call us today at 512.537.1234 to discuss how a dehumidifier can help you.
+Call us today at 512-537-1234 to discuss how a dehumidifier can help you.